DzidekDotNet/Yarp.RollingUpgrades/README.md

 # Simple rolling upgrades and AB tests with scheduler

-Yarp Rolling Upgrades is an extendable and easy-to-use extension for scheduled upgrades or AB test
+Yarp Rolling Upgrades is an extendable and easy-to-use extension for scheduled upgrades or AB test.
+You can easly create your own rule.
+Rolling upgrades can be easly configureable by sending request to API (reqires installing Dzidek.Net.Yarp.RollingUpgrades.Extensions.Api package)

 ## Basic usage